Notifications#

 Output: (if the notification was not otherwise handled):

-Upon terminating the application, the listening for notifications should terminate as well.
+Upon terminating the application, the thread listening for notifications should also terminate.
 To accomplish this, the CameraSDK has a function to release the thread listening for notifications in the specific Listener

 , as follows: